 I purchased this shirt from an online thrift store.
 No shirt was exactly what I was looking for, but I chose this one as it was sheer, and had a collar I liked.
 I hand sewed red ribbon to the cuffs and the collar.

 To create the ruffles on the front of the bodice, I used the leftover skirt fabric.
-I sewed two long rectangles with one curved end together (with the lace trim in-between), and turned them inside out.
+I sewed two long silo-shaped pieces together (with the lace trim in-between), and turned them inside out.
 From there, I gathered the fabric at the center to create ruching, and sewed one more layer of lace ribbon on top.

-The blouse appeared whiter in the listing online, but ended up being off-white, meaning it didn’t quite match the skirt.
+The blouse appeared white in the listing online, but in reality was an off-white, meaning it didn’t quite match the skirt.
 Truthfully, this drove me nuts, but you have to know when to move on!

 With a corset (purchased online) and a parasol (borrowed from a friend), the look was completed!